huggingface/transformers/docs/source/quicktour.rst

 Accessing the code
 ^^^^^^^^^^^^^^^^^^

-The :obj:`AutoModel` and :obj:`AutoTokenizer` classes are just shortcuts that will automaticalyl work with any pretrained model.
+The :obj:`AutoModel` and :obj:`AutoTokenizer` classes are just shortcuts that will automatically work with any

+pretrained model.
 Behind the scenes, the library has one model class per combination of architecture plus class, so the code is easy to access and tweak if you need to.